oxyflour/SaiHooker/README.md

 ###Extra toolbar window
 The HTA (index.hta) is actually a simple html file...

-You can modify the HTA file to satisfy your needs, or even create new ones if you like.
+You can modify the HTA file to satisfy your needs (make it looking better, add more buttons, etc.), or even create new ones if you like.

-###Extra popup menu
+###Multi-finger Tap event
+By default a two-finger tap popups a context menu defined in the 'popup' xml in index.hta, and a three-finger tap toggles fullscreen for SAI window (F11).
+See 'OnFingerTap' event in index.hta if you want different actions.

+###Ctrl+Alt Actions and Pen Gesture
-BACKSPACE key is hooked in this app.
-Click on BACKSPACE sends CTRL-Z(Undo) to SAI, while long press on the key will popup a menu where the digitizer pen hovers.
-This action is defined in the index.hta with 'OnVirtualKey' Event, and the menu can be customized by modifing the 'popup' xml.
-It will become useful if your pen has at least one button and you assign BACKSPACE key to the button in the driver setting panel.
+Shortly press Ctrl+Alt without moving the pen sends CTRL-Z to SAI, which is useful if your pen has at least one button and you assign Ctrl+Alt to that button in the SAI setting panel.
+This action is also defined in the index.hta by 'OnVirtualKey' event and thus can be easily modified.

-###Mouse Gesture
-Press BACKSPACE and move your pen to use this feature.
-The actions of the pen movement is also connected to the 'popup' xml with the 'gst' attribute (u=up, U=up-right, r=right, R=right-down, d=down, D=down-left, l=left, L=left-top).
+Hold on Ctrl+Alt and move your pen to use predefined pen gestures.
+The actions of the pen movement is connected to the 'popup' xml in index.hta with the 'gst' attribute (u=up, U=up-right, r=right, R=right-down, d=down, D=down-left, l=left, L=left-top).

 ##How to use